 You cannot have intangible liabilities

-While you can have intangible assets, but never intangible liabilities.
+You can have intangible assets, but never intangible liabilities.
 There is no magic as to why this is, really.
-All liabilities are intangible, meaning there is nothing physical about them.
+All liabilities are by definition intangible, meaning there is nothing physical about them.
 Liabilities are important in the context of sustainability management, and currently covered by financial accounting standard IAS 37 - Provisions, Contingent Liabilities and Contingent Assets (which we will cover further in a future article).

 Back to sustainability